DigiBP/Team-24DIGIBP1/README.md

 This project focuses on the dunning process, which will be executed every two weeks on Tuesday.
 The process is mainly located in SAP.
 Other tools used in the process are an advanced PDF tool, Excel, and Outlook.
 The modelling is done based on the Dunning run instructions document and further feedback from the finance department.
 A dunning run includes about 300 reminders, the majority of which are emailed.
 Around 50 dunning blocks will be set per dunning run.
 Setting a dunning block does not trigger a dunning notice during the dunning block.
 A valid reason is required to set a dunning block.
 The finance department will decide whether the reason is valid or not based on the description.

 # 🔎 As-is Process
-The BPMN models for all processes mentioned in this readme can be found in the "Models"
+The BPMN models for all processes mentioned in this readme can be found in the "Models".

 ![Overview As-is Process](./05_Images/As_is_Process_Overview.jpg)